misiektoja/xbox_monitor/README.md

 ### Check intervals

-If you want to change the check interval when the user is online to 30 seconds use **-k** parameter and when the user is offline to 2 mins (120 seconds) use **-c** parameter:
+If you want to change the check interval when the user is online or away to 30 seconds use **-k** parameter and when the user is offline to 2 mins (120 seconds) use **-c** parameter:

 ```sh
 ./xbox_monitor.py misiektoja -k 30 -c 120